neuroinformatics-unit/NeuroBlueprint/docs/source/metadata.md

 **``rawdata_metadata.yml``**
 - This file contains information about the data collection, for example the species of animal used in the project.
 It may also contain specific sections for datatypes, that apply to all subjects in the project.
-For example, if `ephys` data was collected at a sampling rate of 30kHz for each subject, it may contain an `ephys` section with a `samplingRate` field.
+For example, if `ephys` data was collected at a sampling rate of 30kHz for every subject, it may contain an `ephys` section with a `samplingRate` field.
 See [rawdata metadata](rawdata-metadata).

 **``sub-<value>_metadata.yml``**